 Good sanitation is paramount in maintaining the health of our hounds.
-Many problems, including diseases, parasites, rodents and insects, can be controlled and prevented though good sanitation.
+Many problems, including diseases, parasites, rodents, and insects, can be controlled and prevented though good sanitation.
 A waste collection and disposal system becomes important as the size of the pack grows.
-This is discussed in the Kennel Design section.
+This is discussed in the Kennel Design section Hard surfaced kennels should be washed down daily.
+Many types of disinfectants are used by various packs, but it is important to follow directions on the label of the disinfectant and to disinfect regularly.